meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 must all be assigned to the same synchronizer.
 Settlement transactions likely involve multiple registries, holders, and apps.
-Therefore the most likely synchronizer that all input contracts of a settlement transaction can be assigned to is the GS.
+Therefore the most likely synchronizer that all input contracts of a settlement transaction can be assigned to is the Global Synchronizer.
-Thus the benefit of connecting to the GS for settlement workflows is that this maximizes the chance of there being a synchronizer that can synchronize the Daml transactions required for the settlement to complete.
+Thus the benefit of connecting to the Global Synchronizer for settlement workflows is that this maximizes the chance of there being a synchronizer that can synchronize the Daml transactions required for the settlement to complete.